-AU WCL JD and LL.M.
+AUWCL JD and LL.M.
 Students: No special application is required.
-Please enroll through the Registrar's regular course registration process, which opens in Spring, 2018.
-(Students may register for a maximum of two academic credits per week.)
+Please enroll through the Registrar's regular course registration process, which opens in Spring 2024.

 Program Changes & Withdrawals

-Participants who have registered or paid a deposit will be informed promptly of any changes in the Summer Institute's offerings and, in the unlikely event of a course cancellation, will receive a full refund for the course (excluding the application fee of $65, which is non-refundable).
+The law school has established a minimum enrollment of students per course.
+Participants who have registered or paid a deposit will be informed promptly of any changes in the Summer Institute's offerings and, in the unlikely event of a course cancellation, will receive a full refund for the course (excluding the 4% administrative fee, which is non-refundable).

 Requests for course withdrawal and/or refunds should be directed as follows:

-For Academic Credit: Students who have registered to receive academic credit must contact the Office of the Registrar for information about withdrawal forms and deadlines.
+For academic credit students: Students who have registered to receive academic credit must contact the Office of the Registrar for information about withdrawal forms and deadlines.

-For Certificate of Attendance: A refund is only available if notice of withdrawal is given three business days before the start of the course.
+For non-academic credit participants: Participants registered the course will be eligible for a refund if the course is dropped and a refund is requested one business day prior to the program start.
+In case a refund is requested, the net funds returned will be the tuition minus 4%.
 Course withdrawal after that time will not be refunded, however, course materials will be provided electronically.
 Notice of course withdrawal and requests for refunds should be directed to Professor Asha Scielzo via email at: firstname.lastname@example.org.